 What can you improve.
-Improve short term weaknesses such as paying off your car loan, student loan, or other debt within a defined time frame, or putting more money in immediate savings.
-Improve your long term weaknesses by making immediate, but possibly minor changes, such as increasing your retirement contributions a percentage or two, or making an extra principal mortgage payment annually.
+Improve short-term weaknesses by taking actions such as paying off your car loan, student loan, or other debt within a defined time frame, or putting more money in immediate savings.
+Improve your long-term weaknesses by making immediate, but possibly minor changes, such as gradually increasing your retirement contributions a percentage or two, or making an extra principal mortgage payment annually.

 What can you avoid.
-In the realm of financial planning, avoiding things is as important as what you can improve to achieving your goals.
-Avoid things like leaving your investments in cash and taking on credit card debt.
+In the realm of financial planning, avoiding things is as important as what you can improve when it comes to achieving your goals.
+Avoid things like leaving your investments in cash and/or taking on credit card debt.

-It is vital that once you identify these weaknesses, whether they are personal behaviors that need modification or structural issues that need restructuring, make a plan to address them immediately.
+It is vital that once you identify these weaknesses— whether they are personal behaviors that need modification or structural issues that need restructuring— you make a plan to address them immediately.

-What are the foreseeable opportunities you could use to benefit your financial planning?
+What are foreseeable events that you could use to benefit your financial plan?

 Do not mistake opportunities as market timing or luck.
-They are situations you encounter and can take advantage of because you are financially responsible and have prepared.
+Instead, opportunities are situations you encounter and can take advantage of because you are financially responsible and have prepared.